 In Congress, Simon worked on many issues: hunger, literacy, water resources, public education, language instruction, student loans, prison reform, access for those with disabilities, jobs, balanced budgets, and national service.

 During his years as a public official, Paul Simon was respected for his exceptional constituent service.
 As a senator, Simon held more than 600 town meetings throughout Illinois, more than any senator in the state's history.
 For 40 consecutive years — longer than any other federal officeholder — Simon released an annual detailed financial disclosure report for himself and his wife.

 After retiring from the U.S. Senate in 1997, Simon created the Public Policy Institute at Southern Illinois University and served as its director until his death in 2003.
-Simon promised the Institute would "find new ways of solving some very old problems” and under his leadership it tackled issues such as Social Security, campaign finance, and mental health in prisons.
-He was also a professor at SIU where he taught classes in political science, history, and journalism.
+Simon promised the Institute would "find new ways of solving some very old problems.”
+Under his leadership, it tackled issues such as Social Security, campaign finance, and mental health in prisons.
+He was also a professor at SIU, teaching political science, history, and journalism classes.
 After his passing, the Institute was renamed the Paul Simon Public Policy Institute.

 Simon’s public career was celebrated for its candor, courage, and optimism.
 His commitment to the future was evident when he announced his bid for the presidency in May of 1987: “You and I are on this planet but a short time.
 Let us seize this time and opportunity to build a better tomorrow so that generations to come will look back on us and say, ‘These were people of uncommon compassion and vision and courage.’”